eulis01/simple_blog_v1.0/README.md

  ## Contributing to this Project

  All kinds of contributions are welcome!
-The most basic way to show your support is to ⭐️star the project, or to raise 🐞issues Also feel fre to make a pull request.
+The most basic way to show your support is to ⭐️ star the project, or to raise 🐞 issues Also feel fre to make a pull request.

  ## License

-Outcast is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+Simpleblog is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).